SydG04/cis106/finalproject/Deliverable_1.md

 # Deliverable 1

-> This is the tutorial we will follow is this [one](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-22-04)
+> The is the tutorial we will follow is this [one](https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-22-04)

 ## Concepts I do not understand